-Often considered (incorrectly) the highest road in Europe (Pico de Veleta in Spain holds that honor - by a good stretch), this is the more challenging approach to Col de la and Cime Bonette at 23 km / 1,632 m / 6.9% from the north versus 25.5 km / 1,553 m / 6.1% from Saint-Étienne-de-Tinée to the south.
-The pass itself is the second highest in Europe after Passo dello Stelvio (2760m) and Col de L’Iseran (2770m), but if we take the loop to Cima Bonette at the pass, we gain another 81m which tops out above L’Iseran.
+Often incorrectly considered the highest road in Europe (Pico de Veleta in Spain holds that honor, by a good stretch), this is the more challenging approach to Col de la and Cime Bonette at 23 km/1,632 m/6.9% from the, north versus 25.5 km/1,553 m/6.1% from Saint-Étienne-de-Tinée to the south.
+The pass itself is the third highest in Europe after Passo dello Stelvio (2760m) and Col de L’Iseran (2770m), but if we take the loop to Cime Bonette at the pass, we gain another 81m, which tops out above L’Iseran.

 Col de la Bonette is located in the French Alps near the border with Italy.
-It is located within Merantour National Park (established 1979; 169,000 acres).
+It is located within Mercantour National Park (established 1979; 169,000 acres).

 KM markers along the route.

-Col de Bonette is part of the Route des Grandes Alpes, a tourist itinerary that begins in Thonon-les-Bains and travels over many of the most spectacular passes in France and Europe, including Col de L’Iseran, Galibier, d’Izoard, and Bonette; alternate route includes Croix de Fer and Madeleine).
+Col de Bonette is part of the Route des Grandes Alpes, a tourist itinerary that begins in Thonon-les-Bains and travels over many of the most spectacular passes in France and Europe, including Col de L’Iseran, Galibier, d’Izoard, and Bonette; (alternate route includes Croix de Fer and Madeleine).
 The route connects Lake Geneva to the Mediteranean Sea.

 TOUR DE FRANCE HISTORY

-Col de La Bonnette has been featured 4 times in the Tour de France as of 2019.
+Col de La Bonnette has been featured four times in the Tour de France as of 2019.

 1962 stage 18 - 241.5 km Juan les Pins to Briancon

-The tour jumped on Cima de la Bonette just 2 years after the road over the summit was completerd.
+The tour jumped on Cima de la Bonette just two years after the road over the summit was completed.
 Stage 18 of the 1962 Tour de France began in the Mediterranean port town of Juan les Pins and ended 241.5 km later in the climbing hub of Briancon.
-Surprisingly, although the stage featured 3 major climbs (Bonette, Col de Vars and finally Col d’Izoard) it was Belgium sprinter Emile Daems who won the stage in a sprint over Imerio Massignan and Jacques Anquetil sat second overall :00:01:08 back of Jozef Planckaert at the end of the day (he would gain the lead 2 stages later and go on to win his third of a then record five TdF championships that year).
+Surprisingly, although the stage featured three major climbs (Bonette, Col de Vars, and finally Col d’Izoard) it was Belgium sprinter Emile Daems who won the stage in a sprint over Imerio Massignan and Jacques Anquetil sat second overall :00:01:08 back of Jozef Planckaert at the end of the day (he would gain the lead two stages later and go on to win his third of a then record five TdF championships that year).

 However, and fittingly, it was the great Spanish Mountain King Federico Bahamontes (The Eagle of Toledo) who was first over the inaugural ascent of Bonette, July 11, 1962, stage 18.
 Bahamontes and Luis Herrera of Colombia are the only two cyclists in history to have completed the pure Grand Tour Triple Crown (KOM of the Tour de France, Giro d’Italia and Vuelta de Espana in the same year).
-If not the top climber of all time, Bahamontes is in the top 5 winning the mountain classification 6 times in the TdF, 2 Vuelta and 1 Giro.
+If not the top climber of all time, Bahamontes is in the top five, winning the mountain classification six times in the TdF, two in the Vuelta, and one in the Giro.